-In 1967, Draz (1977) came to appreciate that the traditional Bedouin system - which operated informally - was alive and healthy in spite of government efforts to impose a modern, Western system of management.
-Given the poor government project results, he recommended that the Syrian government reconsider its position vis-à-vis the human population and revive the Bedouin tradition of hema6 and thus return control over range conservation and management of grazing lands back to the Bedouin.
-This recommendation was as a response to what was perceived by government to be a 'tragedy of the commons', an open-access free-for-all.
-The government and its international advisors had assumed, as was common throughout international development circles, that with access to the grazing lands of the Badia no longer controlled by the Bedouin, as a result of the nationalisation of all tribal land holdings a decade before, these areas were naturally becoming degraded from overstocking and overuse.
+By 1967, one senior advisor, Omar Draz (1977) came to appreciate that the traditional Bedouin system-which operated informally-was alive and healthy in spite of government efforts to impose a modern, Western system of management in the bādiya.
+Given the poor FAO project results, he recommended that the Syrian government reconsider its position vis-à-vis the human population and revive the Bedouin tradition of himā7 and thus return control over range conservation and management of grazing lands back to the Bedouin.
+This recommendation was as a response to what was perceived by government to be a 'tragedy of the commons,' a sort of openaccess free-for-all.
+The government and its international advisors had assumed, as was common throughout international development circles, that with access to the grazing lands of the badiya no longer controlled by the Bedouin as a result of the nationalization of all tribal land holdings a decade before, these areas were naturally becoming degraded from overstocking and overuse.

-The assumption in international circles and in government was, of course, that the 'nationalisation' programme had actually taken effect and access to pasture in the Badia was actually open and free to use on a first-come, first-serve basis.
-In fact, the Bedouin continued to use the Badia as they had done for centuries before, negotiating between and within tribes for access to resources.
+The assumption in international circles and in government was, of course, that the 'nationalization' programme had actually taken effect and access to pasture in the bādiya was actually open and free to use on a first come, first serve basis.
+In actual fact, the Bedouin had continued to use the bādiya as they had done for centuries before.
+They continued to negotiate inter and intra for access to natural resources.
 The basis for this system of land use had been undermined by the recent government decrees, but it had not been destroyed.
-Draz's recommendations for a return to a system of communal ownership was an indirect recognition of the de facto existence, if technically illegal, of an alternative tribal system of resource allocation.
+Draz's recommendations for a return to a system of communal ownership, was an indirect recognition of the de facto existence, if technically illegal, alternative tribal system of resource allocation.
 His suggestion appealed to the Syrian government's socialist orientation and the proposal was accepted.

-After several years of trial and error a programme of hema cooperatives was implemented in the early 1970s whereby block applications by tribal units for control over their former traditional grazing lands were generally granted by the government.
+After several years of trial and error, a programme of 'himā' cooperatives was implemented in the early 1970s whereby block applications by tribal units for control over their former traditional grazing lands were generally granted by the government.
 Power and responsibility within a cooperative was assumed then to be in the hands of cooperative members, in some cases mainly made up of one tribe.
 Its members were assumed to have a participatory role in the programme, taking part in meetings to determine the price of animal fodder, feed supplements, and in its earlier days, credit facilities for members.
 Some tribal groups accepted this government administrative superstructure and restricted access to tribal lands.
 Others, however, did not and many moved away to Saudi Arabia and Jordan.
-By the mid-1990s the government claimed to have over 400 hema cooperatives covering approximately 5 million hectares of the Badia (Syrian Arab Republic 1996).
+By the mid 1990s, the government claimed to have over 400 himā cooperatives covering approximately 5 million hectares of the bādiya (Syrian Arab Republic 1996).